 It seems simple enough to understand why militaristic society could come to be the dominant form, indeed it is almost mathematical in its logic.
 If a tribe/city/state decides to take over a neighbour it has many advantages such as surprise, planning, timing etc, thus on average we would expect the attacker to be successful.
 Success reinforces warlike culture and leads to further militaristic advantages such as increases in population, access to more resources and military experience.
 The neighbours of such a society, whether warlike themselves or not, would do well to militarise if they hoped to survive, thus militarism breeds militarism and the whole world becomes blind.

 The fundamental fairness of democracy as a system, with each person having an equal input into decisions which affect them regardless of power or privilege, has universal appeal.
-By the will of the people the 20th century saw the dramatic rise of universal democracy as the system of choosing government across the world.
-In some of those countries democracy was the result of a peaceful transition, in others people died for the freedom to have a say in how they were governed, in others they died for freedoms never realised.
+By the will of the people the twentieth century saw the dramatic rise of universal democracy as the system of choosing government across the world.
+In some of those countries, democracy was the result of a peaceful transition, in others, people died for the freedom to have a say in how they were governed, in others they died at the hands of their governments for freedoms never realised.

 Discussing democracy we must acknowledge that there are many potential forms that democracy can take, direct democracy, participatory democracy, market democracy, consensus democracy, representative democracy etc. Most of these have their strengths and it is by finding the right combination of these and the continual reform of the democratic system in the direction of equality that societies will deliver the best outcomes for their citizens, or conversely the citizens of the future will deliver the best outcomes for their societies.